For Just $5, You Can Make This Spider Web Wreath for Halloween

 Step 1: Create Wreath Form

 Use a bowl to cut and trace a cardboard circle approximately 9 inches in diameter.
 Cut out the center of the cardboard using a smaller bowl as a tracing guide.
-Adjust circle sizes for a larger or smaller wreath, keeping in mind that attaching the sticks will add several inches in diameter.
-The circle doesn't need to be perfect.
-The sticks will hide any uneven edges.
+Adjust circle sizes for a larger or smaller wreath, keeping in mind that attaching the sticks will add several inches in diameter—so cut this smaller than you want the finished wreath to be.
+The circle doesn't need to be perfect, since the sticks will hide any uneven edges.

 Step 2: Attach Sticks

-Collect sticks in various sizes and thicknesses.
-Cut them down to lengths varying from 3 inches to 12 inches long.
-Begin gluing sticks around the cardboard circle.
-Layer sticks with different shapes and sizes to create contrast.
+Head to the backyard or a local park and collect sticks in various sizes and thicknesses.
+Use gardening shears or heavy-duty scissors to cut them down to lengths varying from 3 inches to 12 inches long.
+Lay out the sticks around the cardboard circle with different shapes and sizes to create contrast.
+Once you like the way the sticks are laid out, begin gluing sticks around the cardboard circle with a mini hot glue gun ($5, Amazon).

 Step 3: Add Ribbon

-Finish attaching the arrangement of sticks, leaving a small gap for the ribbon.
-Tie ribbon or twine around the cardboard circle to create a hanging loop.
-We used an inexpensive black grosgrain ribbon.
+Finish gluing the arrangement of sticks all the way around the cardboard circle, leaving a small gap at the top of the wreath for a piece of ribbon.
+Tie the ribbon or twine around the cardboard circle to create a hanging loop.
+We used an inexpensive black ribbon ($3, Amazon), but you can use anything you have laying around or leftover from another project.

 Step 4: Stretch Spider Web

-Stretch faux spider webbing in a thin layer over the sticks, adding more webbing to areas where the cardboard shows through.
+Once you've attached the ribbon, you can display the stick wreath as-is, but we added a few extra spooky touches to our wreath.
+Stretch faux spider webbing ($7, Amazon) in a thin layer over the sticks, adding more webbing to areas where the cardboard shows through.
 Secure the webbing with a dab of hot glue if necessary.

 Step 5: Add Spiders

 Tuck plastic spiders or other critters into the web for a spooky finishing touch.
-Try adding other creepy critters to the wreath.
-Attach faux worms, mice, or birds to the wreath with hot glue.
+You can also try adding other creepy critters to the wreath, like faux worms, mice, or birds.
 Hang your finished spooky Halloween wreath on your door with a hook or nail.